Majaq-io/majaq-dev/lib/src/docs/about.md

 + To create a development workflow that bridges the gap for backend and front-end developers
 + To containerize the entire backend development environment, so that everyone on the team is running the same exact setup
-+ To persist the backend files and database for each team member development environment.
++ To persist the backend files and database for each team member's local development environment.

 ## The Stack

 + [Docker](https://www.docker.com/) for containerizing the backend development environment.
     + containers used:
         + Wordpress
+        + Php
         + Nginx
         + Mysql
         + PhpMyAdmin